-At the request of the Housing Ombudsman the complaints procedure for council housing landlord issues has been reduced to a two-stage process.
-On completion of the Stage 2 investigation, the complainant has the opportunity to have their complaint investigated by a Designated Person or recognised Tenant Complaint Panel before escalating to the Housing Ombudsman service.
+As a result of the Localism Act 2011 the complaints procedure for council housing landlord issues has been reduced to a two-stage process.
+On completion of the Stage 2 investigation, the complainant has the opportunity to have their complaint investigated by a Designated Person or recognised Tenant Complaint Panel and/or wait eight weeks before escalating to the Housing Ombudsman service.
 A Designated Person can be a MP or a local Councillor.